STATE PENSION

 You usually get qualifying years if you're:

-- in paid full-time or part-time work
+- In full-time or part-time paid work

 - caring for someone for over 20 hours a week